91d906h4/nun-lang/README.md

 ### Built With

-nun lang is built with C (in 200 lines), it makes nun lang to run fast (but you will spend much time to code it).
+nun lang is built with x86_64 assembly (in 314 lines), it makes nun lang to run fast (but you will spend much time to code it).

 ## Basic